Albuquerque Dog Bite Lawyer

 This is an all-too-common occurrence in the Albuquerque area.
 We all love our dogs, but we must make sure our furry friends don’t injure others.
-When a dog bites you, the owner can and should be held responsible for their negligence.
+When you were bit by a dog, the owner can and should be held responsible for their negligence.

-The good news is that New Mexico does allow dog bite victims to file lawsuits to recover compensation for their damages.
+The good news is that New Mexico does allow dog attack victims to file lawsuits to recover compensation for their damages.
 The experienced and top-rated attorneys at Will Ferguson & Associates are here to help you with your case.
-To get started, get in touch with an Albuquerque dog bite lawyer at our firm.
+To get started, get in touch with an Albuquerque lawyer at our firm.

 How Dog Bite Lawsuits Work in New Mexico

 If you came to this website to find the New Mexico dog bite law, you may be disappointed to find out that there isn't such a law.
 Our state is one of the very few states that do not spell out dog bite liability in their statutes.

 However, New Mexico courts have laid out some ground rules through their rulings in previous dog bite cases.
 Put simply, New Mexico looks at dog bite liability through the dual lens of the “one-bite” rule and negligence laws.

 Many states operate under the so-called one-bite rule when it comes to dog bite lawsuits.
 For your ABQ dog bite case, you’ll need to understand this concept because it will help determine whether you can recover compensation for your injuries and damages.